 The first set's in the yellow range, the second set's in the red-orange range,

 and the third set's in the blue-violet range.

-Consider extending the set to four colors, however
+Consider extending the set to four colors, however if so,

 Often analogues provide comforting, soothing, gentle, or natural effects.
 Additionally analogues set a mood, based on their location on the color wheel.
 For example analogues near blue, remind us of clear skies and clean water.
 Analogues near red, may remind us of fire, anger, or excitement.

 Any set of colors directly next to each other on the color wheel, may be used to display an analogous color scheme.
 See the color wheel above for reference, and note the relatively gentle variation between colors adjacent to each other on the wheel.

 Complementary colors are located directly across from each other on the color wheel.

 yellow are opposite each other on the color wheel.

 The following graphic displays three sets of compliments,

 yellow with violet, orange with blue, and red with green.